MashukeAlam/Studysense/src/README.md

 	7. /src/reload.svg -> this is material design icon for reload button.\
 	8. /src/renderer.js -> This file is mandatory for electron functionality.
 Electron holds its technical mumbo-jumbo inside this file temporarily in runtime.\
 	9. /src/script.js -> used for linking renderer.js.\
 	10. /src/SubjectView.html -> Not used.
-This is later integrated inside index.html file.\
+This is later integrated inside index.html file.

 # Some restrictions
 Please don't publish your personally modified version of this app to public without my knowledge. :sunglasses: ** You can however use it in your own PC.

-<b>And please never mess with these files below:</b>
+<b>And please never mess with these files below:</b>\
 	1. /src/about.html\
 	2. /src/renderer.js\
-	3. /package-jock.json\
+	3. /package-lock.json\